Daffie95/colorarity_ms4_cont/README.md

 > ~~The Products does render the correct template but the injected content is not displayed on screen.~~<br>
 a break in the logo caused layering issues.

+> **Checkout Success function stopped working**
+>> after trying to implement the cached data JQuery function the checkout success function stoped working.
+Trying to fix with Boutique Ado source code.
+>> function now works, but unsure what fixed it.
+Going over changes.

+> **Stripe AUTH error**
+>> ~~I was having problems with authorizing stripe using my secret keys, I tried using the GitPod Env Variables but couldnt get it to work.~~<br> I changed
+>> the targeted Repos and made sure correct capitalization was used.

+> **GitPod Error**
+>> GitPod decided to throw me out and currently im trying to patch things back up.
+>> After throwing me out extentions like Prettier and visual enhancements are not working making it incredibly hard to read anything.

 ## 5. Additional Comments.
 > having to end working early (21-04-04) due to scheduled power outage in my appartment complex. <br> <br>